NomiNom1/nom-nom-api/README.md

 # prompts
-I am creating an app similar to Doordash, Uber Eats, and Grubhub.
+I am creating an IOS app similar to Doordash, Uber Eats, and Grubhub.
 Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat for the API that is in Node / Express TypeScript.

 Need:
 https://developers.google.com/maps/documentation/places/web-service/place-autocomplete